 By early 2014 I had painted pet portraits for Lady Gaga, Bravo TV's Andy Cohen, and "Real Housewife" Lisa Vanderpump, each of whom praised my work on social media.
 Josh and I were occasionally still taking pictures of local scenery on our hiking trips and other adventures for my work.
 I also used several photos from our cruises to Europe and the Caribbean he had won through his telesales job.
 A year earlier he had taken one picture from the roof of Center in the Square downtown overlooking the Market Building and art museum and put it on Instagram to enhance the colors.
-It worked out great and the first painting of that sold quickly.
+It worked out great and the first painting of that image sold quickly.

 I noticed a photograph Andy Cohen had uploaded to Instagram of a New York City view that reminded me of Josh's photo of Roanoke.
 I had asked local photographers if I could use their photos for paintings and wondered if a celebrity would ever consider the same.
-Months later, at the end of 2014 I tweeted Andy the question, and just a few months after that, he uploaded a selfie I took with one of the paintings on his own Instagram.
+Months later, at the end of 2014 I tweeted Andy the question, and just a few months after that, in April 2015, he uploaded a selfie I took with one of the paintings on his own Instagram.
 The #impressionistagram @bravoandy series of work includes some of my favorite paintings to date and has been a real breakthrough project for me.
 So what will I do next?
 Stay tuned!